TraDuong1/openshift-doradus-scalable/README.md

 Running on OpenShift
 ----------------------------

-Create an account at https://www.openshift.com
+::Create an account at https://www.openshift.com

 Create Tomcat 7 application